-From the architect.
+Text description provided by the architects.
 The hair strand project started its way by considering the idea of what a hair strand is and what kind of insights it can provide for designing the interior space of the barber shop.

 Hair has a particular geometry and dynamics derived from natural law.
 The strand geometry is curved, in accordance with natural or designed hair growth of different people.
 The hair adheres to the gravity of earth but also has almost a dynamics of its own.
 These concepts were adapted for the interior space design to create setting and atmosphere appropriate to the barber shop functions.